JTarball/docker-django-polymer-starter-kit/README.md

 export AWS_VPC_ID=xxxx
 ```

+2. Get AWS Access Key, AWS Secret Access Key & AWS VPC IPD

+2. Create Docker Machine  (Only if needs to be created - so only once)
+`create-docker-machine-aws.sh  <MACHINE_NAME>`
- run `create-docker-machine-aws.sh  <MACHINE_NAME>` where MACHINE_NAME is the name for the machine you want created
+where MACHINE_NAME is the name for the machine you want created

+3.
+`python build-tag-push.py`
- run `python build-tag-push.py` which will build the docker app, push it to docker hub and a new compose yml file (you will need to be logged in  `docker login`)
+which will build the docker app, push it to docker hub and a new compose yml file (you will need to be logged in  `docker login`)